-Putney’s Language Learning programs emphasize having fun while speaking French, Spanish, or Mandarin in real-life situations.
-Over six decades of experience have taught us that active immersion in local cultures, rather than sitting in a classroom, is what best promotes progress toward fluency.
+Putney’s Language Learning programs emphasize having fun while speaking French or Spanish in real-life situations.
+Over six decades of experience running summer travel programs has taught us that active immersion in local cultures, rather than sitting in a classroom, is what best promotes progress toward fluency.
 Our great network of friends and contacts — from farmers to bakers, journalists, and hoteliers — helps Putney students improve their language skills in practical and dynamic ways.
 Improved fluency leads to lifelong enrichment and provides the key to increased understanding between cultures.
 We offer Language Learning programs in Europe, Latin America, and Asia.

 Carefully planned itineraries take students to famous sights, as well as to less touristic areas with better opportunities for immersion in local life and culture.
 Putney’s approach to language learning is active and systematic.
 We encourage students to abandon their inhibitions and fear of making mistakes.
 Our talented leaders design fun and dynamic exercises to develop confidence and encourage directed cultural immersion.
 Low student-to-leader ratios allow for individualized attention and a supportive, non-competitive group atmosphere.